Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Tests were performed with log level __INFO__.
 If you run your API gateways with DEBUG or have an unusually high number of log messages, more disk space may be necessary.

+:point_right: Please note that when Elasticsearch is started by Docker-Compose, its data is stored in an external volume.
+This is located at `/var/lib/docker` by default.
+So you need to make sure that the available space is allocated there.

 If the required storage space is unexpectedly higher, then you can do the following:
 - add an additional Elasticsearch cluster node at a later time.